 This is therefore highly targeted advertising, with payment only being made once the user clicks through to your site from the PPC listing.
 This sector has grown rapidly in the UK since 2000 and is now dominated by two major players:

-- Google AdWords – taking advantage of Google’s position as a major destination site on the web, this service provides coverage of Google, Ask and a network of content sites.
+- Google Ads (AdWords) – taking advantage of Google’s position as a major destination site on the web, this service provides coverage of Google, Ask and a network of content sites.

-- Bing Ads – previously called Yahoo Search Marketing (and Overture), this tool has established a wide coverage of many popular UK search tools such as Yahoo, AltaVista and MSN Search.
+- Bing Ads – previously called Yahoo Search Marketing (and Overture), this tool has established a wide coverage of many popular UK search tools such as MSN Search, Yahoo and others.

 Running a successful pay-per-click campaign